 - Private access to other Google services: VMware Engine integrates with other Google Cloud services using Private Google Access and private services access.
 For a complete list of supported services, see Private access options for services.

-- DNS profiles
+- DNS capabilities

 - DHCP server: DHCP server support for NSX-T segments is included.